The Best Places to Distribute Flyers for a New Business

 Newspapers and bulletins:

 If you have a newspaper stand in your local area, you can ask to leave your flyers there for people to find and pick up as they walk through town.
-If that isn't an option, you can buy an ad in the paper and put your flyer inside of it.
+If that isn’t an option, you can buy an ad in the paper and insert flyers inside of newspapers insdead of posting flyers in every household to avoid door to door solicitation.
 This means that it will be printed out and shared with thousands of people at once.

 Alternatively, you could find your local town bulletin and hang up a few flyers there.
 Bulletins are usually the best places for people looking for employees, babysitters, and a place for people to promote new and local businesses, so this is a great place for you to start.